steipete/steipete.com/_posts/2020-05-30-mac-catalyst-crash-hunt.md

 ## Finding the Implementation

 To find out where a method or category is implemented, I'm using [`dladdr`, an old trick I learned in 2014](https://gist.github.com/steipete/28525fd7c44a9f16e206).
-Since this isa.
-Bit hard to call via lldb, we write a small helper, this can be anywhere in your app.
+Since this is a bit hard to call via lldb, we write a small helper, this can be anywhere in your app.

 ```objc
 @implementation NSObject (PSHAXX)